shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-06-transfer.md

 In order to transfer some value to another account, we need to sign a transaction to the **network**. **NEAR** provides an abstract class to help us with this: **KeyStore**.

-Here you are going to learn how to set your keystore in order to sign your transfer of tokens.
+In this tutorial you are going to learn how to set your keystore in order to sign your transfer of tokens.

 ----------------------------------

 # The challenge

 {% hint style="tip" %}
-In`pages/api/near/transfer.ts`, complete the code of the function.
+In`pages/api/near/transfer.ts`, implement the function.
+You must replace any instances of `undefined` with working code to accomplish this.
 There is a lot to fill here, so be careful!
 {% endhint %}

 **Take a few minutes to figure this out.**